TestCentricity/testcentricity_web/README.md

 use with Cucumber, Capybara, and Selenium-Webdriver.

 The TestCentricity™ web gem supports running testing against the following web test targets:

 * locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge)
-* locally hosted emulated iOS and Android mobile browsers (using Firefox)
+* locally hosted emulated iOS, Android, and Windows Phone mobile browsers (using Firefox)
 * a "headless" browser (using Poltergeist and PhantomJS)
 * cloud hosted desktop or mobile web browsers using the BrowserStack, Sauce Labs, CrossBrowserTesting, or TestingBot services.